abbccdda/kafka/cc-services/soak_cluster/performance/README.md

 Each kind of test has a different type, specified in a JSON format.
 Currently supported types:
 * `ProgressiveWorkload`
+* `TailConsume`

 The framework allows you to schedule multiple tests at once with flexible schedules (one after the other, overlapping, etc)

+### Definitions

+There can be confusion when reading this code because we divide it into many subdivisions of work, all with similar names.
+Here is what each subdivision means.

+* `Workload` (*Java*) - What is actually running inside Trogdor.
+* `Task` - This is the smallest unit of work in the Go client.
+This has a 1:1 mapping to a `workload` within Trogdor.
+* `Step` - A group of `task` all sharing the same configuration.
+In general, a step has an equal number of tasks as trogdor agents, but that can be overridden.
+* `Fanout` - This should be a property of a `step` and will duplicate the tasks linearly.
+For example: A fanout of 2 will double the tasks, and a fanout of 3 will triple it.
+* `Scenario` - A scenario is a metadata wrapper around `step` configurations.
+* `Workload` (*Go*) - An overarching configuration that defines all `scenario` configurations.

 ### General JSON Parameters
 * scenario_name